Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 At hatching, the young of primitive, wingless insects resemble the adults and undergo no metamorphosis, simply increasing in size with each moult and finally attaining sexual maturity.
 All other insects undergo some type of metamorphosis.

-Question: Give a brief account of types of metamorphosis in insects.
+Question: Give a brief account of the types of metamorphosis in insects.

 Answer: